oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 **Note**: If you are behind an HTTP proxy, then you should also go to the "Proxies" tab and enter your proxy details.

-4. Docker will download the Kuberentes components and start them up for you.
+Docker will download the Kuberentes components and start them up for you.
 When it is done, you will see the Kubernetes status go to green/running in the menu:

 ![Kubernetes running](images/docker-k8s-running.png)

-5. If you have previously used `kubectl` on your Mac, then you must make sure it is pointing to the correct cluster and context.
+4. Ensure that `kubectl` on your Mac, is pointing to the correct cluster and context.

 ```
 $ kubectl config get-contexts